landlab/landlab/docs/source/development/contribution/develop_a_component.rst

 page.
 Make your request to a member of the Landlab development team via a GitHub Issue.
 If you'd like, also attach an abstract or poster PDF.

-I’m still confused
+I'm still confused
 ------------------
 The Landlab development team will be happy to hear from you.
-`Create an issue <https://github.com/landlab/landlab/issues>`_ and we’ll try to resolve your problem.
+`Create an issue <https://github.com/landlab/landlab/issues>`_ and we'll try to resolve your problem.